chokonaira/Trainee-Information-Platform/README.md

-# Trainee Management Platform
+# Trainee Information Platform

-Trainee Management Platform is a simple Information Platform built with NodeJS/Express and Redis.
-Where authenticated users can create register, create, read, update and delete trainee records.
+Trainee Information Platform is a simple information logging application built with NodeJS/Express and Redis.
+Where users can register, login, create, read, update and delete trainee records.

 ## Badges